 This custom 10-night itinerary aboard the Rock Islands Aggressor is planned to coincide with a new moon, allowing us to dive a Bumphead Parrotfish spawning site.
-As of January 2020, Palau's famous Jellyfish Lake has re-opened and a Jellyfish Lake visit is included during this trip.
 We conducted our first Field Survey in Palau in October 2016 and were astounded by the fish diversity, which included Reef Mantas visiting cleaning stations, huge schools of Unicornfish, and mating Mandarinfish.
-One of our most memorable dive locations from the 2016 trip included sightings of the rare Blueback Pygmy Angelfish, Harlequin Grouper, and Decorated and Helfrich's Dartfish.
+One of our most memorable dive locations from the first Palau REEF Trip included sightings of the rare Blueback Pygmy Angelfish, Harlequin Grouper, and Decorated and Helfrich's Dartfish.
 We look forward to returning during this special charter to see what other discoveries await.

 Project Focus: This purpose of this trip is to conduct fish surveys to support REEF's Volunteer Fish Survey Project.
 Click here to learn more about participating in fish surveys on a REEF Field Survey Trip!

 Best Suited For: Divers.
 Most diving in Palau is drift diving, so divers should be comfortable with a current.

 Accommodations: The Rock Islands Aggressor holds 18 guests in 9 staterooms.
 There are 8 deluxe staterooms with a queen bed and a single bunk above, and 1 double stateroom with a full bed and single bunk above.
 The double stateroom is located on the dive deck.
 All staterooms have a private head and shower, storage and individual climate controls.